Oracy at Pakefield Primary School.

 Leaders analysed a range of information, including internal assessment, gaps in subject knowledge and end of key stage data.
 It highlighted that children needed additional opportunities to learn to talk and learn through talk.
 In addition, research (Millard and Menzies, State of Speaking) shows almost half of British employers, reported that young people enter the work place with inadequate communication, presentation and interpersonal skills that are needed to thrive in the work place.

-- To improve vocabulary development across the school using vocabulary training;
+- To continue to improve vocabulary development across the school;

 - To implement vocabulary teaching across the curriculum;